AviranLab/patteRNA/README.md

 echo 'export PATH="$PATH:~/.local/bin"' >> ~/.bashrc; source ~/.bashrc
 ```

-***Note for macOS Big Sur and Apple M1 users***: Due to an issue, you must use `pip` to run the installation.
+***Note for macOS Big Sur users***: Due to an issue, you must use `pip` to run the installation.
 Be sure to update pip and setuptools before attempting the installation (`python -m pip install -U pip setuptools`).
 Use the commands:
 ```
 python -m pip install .
 ```